MahmuedAlardawi/Juss/README.md

 ---
 ### Contact
-For any questions or feedback, please reach out to the project maintainer at [email@example.com].
+For any questions or feedback, please reach out to the project maintainer at [mmalardawi@stu.kau.edu.sa].